Call centre CRM for modern customer service

-A powerful customer service application, such as Salesforce, will also help your call centre agents collaborate more effectively.
+A customer service application will also help your call centre agents collaborate more effectively.
 Using Chatter, a Twitter-like employee social network built in to Salesforce, your team can ask questions or respond quickly to other colleagues' queries, meaning customer problems are resolved more efficiently and accurately than ever.

 Agents can even use the same system to escalate a case to other agents or subject matter experts, who can be automatically alerted to help provide a speedy solution for the customer.

 Making customer service self-service

 One way to provide quick and effective round-the-clock support for customers is to create an online self-service community.
 Make your existing knowledge base available online and watch it grow as customers add their own solutions and help one another.